hexatomic/hexatomic/docs/dev/src/development/setup.md

 - Open the *Install Wizard* via the menu **Help > Install New Software...**
 - In the **Work with:** field, enter the URL of the Update Site for the plugin, given in brackets below.
 - Select the plugins you want to install, and install it with the help of the wizard.
-- (Installing IDE plugins might trigger security warnings on Windows, you can safely choose "Install Anyway")
+- (Installing IDE plugins might trigger security warnings on Windows)

 ### List of Eclipse IDE plugins required for Hexatomic development